Skip to content

 const html = shiki.codeToHtml('const a = 1', { lang: 'javascript', theme: 'nord' })

-Please check the compatibility table to check the support status of the languages you are using.
+Please check the compatibility table for the support status of the languages you are using.

-If mismatches are acceptable and you want it to get results whatever it can, you can enable the forgiving option to suppress any errors happened during the conversion:
+Unlike the Oniguruma engine, the JavaScript engine is strict by default.
+It will throw an error if it encounters a pattern that it cannot convert.
+If mismatches are acceptable and you want best-effort results whenever possible, you can enable the forgiving option to suppress any errors that happened during the conversion:

 ts